Britain's EU bonus challenge offers scant hope for bankers

 Britain is on course to hold a referendum in 2017 on whether to stay in the EU and wants to claw back some powers over financial services that have shifted to Brussels.

-Critics say the government is picking fights with Brussels to stop its core supporters from defecting to the euro-sceptic UKIP.
+Critics say the Conservative-led UK government is picking fights with Brussels to stop its core supporters from defecting to the euro-sceptic UK Independence Party (UKIP).

 "There is a growing realisation in Westminster that we have a problem," UKIP leader Nigel Farage told Reuters.
 "We have given away control of our biggest industry."